Seirdy/seirdy.one/content/posts/website-best-practices.md

 In general, avoid using inline images just for decoration.
 Only use an image if it significantly adds to your content, and provide alt-text as a fallback.

+If you want to include a profile photo (e.g., if your website is part of the IndieWeb), I recommend re-using one of your favicons.
+Since most browsers will fetch your favicons anyway, re-using them should be relatively harmless.

 Layout
 ------